 To use a portable, commercial or PTO driven generator, as a backup power source for your home or business, you must first have a professional install a double-throw switch on your electrical system.
 The switches are available from Northeast Oklahoma Electric Cooperative and come as either a manual or automatic model.
 Throwing the switch prevents back feeding of power which causes several safety concerns.
-If power is back fed into the power company lines it could cause severe injury or death to linemen working on power lines.
+If power is back fed into the power company lines it could cause severe injury or death to linemen working on power lines or to persons nearby, especially those who ignore the warning to STAY AWAY from downed power lines.
 Throwing the switch also prevents severe damage to the generator when the power company restores powers.

 The use of an extension cord that is connected to a neighboring house or business is discouraged.
 Depending on how the cord is connected to the home needing power, it too can result in feedback onto the power company’s line.

 Here are some additional safety tips to remember:

 - Do not connect a portable generator to your existing home wiring.
 Connect it directly to appliances, and only use approved and properly sized power cords.